 If you get collection calls about old debts, be very careful.
 Why?

-If the debt is old enough to beyond the statute of limitations (in California, four years for credit card debts or other written debts), if you say or do the wrong thing, you could re-start that period of the statute of limitations all over again!
+If the debt is old enough to be beyond the statute of limitations (in California, four years for credit card debts or other written debts), if you say or do the wrong thing, you could re-start that period of the statute of limitations all over again!
 What's the wrong thing?

 • Acknowledging that you owe the debt.